Shashankswat/demo/technical/migrations/lab/index.md

   - Authentication: `Certificate`
   - Certificate Location: `<DRIVE LETTER>:\<PATH TO YOUR>\keyfile.pem`

+#### Note - you should have already tested the above in an earlier lab.

 # Perform the migration
 ## Create a local copy of the svn repository converted to a git repository.
 - As a site admin, SSH into your GitHub Enterprise instance, using the appropriate method for your platfom (Linux, macOS, Windows)